thtrieu/thtrieu.github.io/_posts/2016-09-09-engineering-the-last-layer.md

 ## Intro

-Deep discriminator is a supervised discriminative deep neural network.
-I deliberately came up with this name as an attempt to blend in with the _term-coining culture_ arising amongst comtemporary researchers.
-Kidding, this is actually quite an exciting thing as the appearance of new terms indicates that this research field is young and smoking hot.

 Assume we are familiar with the fact that any deep discriminator has two parts: feature extractor and linear classifier.
 Innovations usually comes from engineering the former.
 It is therefore natural to wonder what if we rewire the later instead?
-A first experience to do is replacing the usual softmax with some other well-known linear classifiers.
+A first experiment to do is replacing the usual softmax with some other well-known linear classifiers.
 Namely in this post I explore the soft-margined Support Vector Machine option, trained in One-Vs-Rest fashion.

 Notice that since the classifier and feature extractor is co-trained, replacing the classifer will change the kind of features learnt by the feature extractor.
 So the impact is network-wide and thus, do worth some time to consider.